avishai111/ASVspoof2019-vs-ASVspoof5-Assessment-and-Comparison/README.md

 This repository also used on the following repositories:

 * [**One-Class Learning Towards Synthetic Voice Spoofing Detection**](https://github.com/yzyouzhang/AIR-ASVspoof):The base code for One Class Softmax (OCS) system.
-* [**Confidence intervals for evaluation in machine learning**](https://github.com/luferrer/ConfidenceIntervals): The repository provides a simple implementation of the bootstrapping approach to compute confidence intervals for evaluation in machine learning.
+* [**Confidence intervals for evaluation in machine learning**](https://github.com/luferrer/ConfidenceIntervals): The repository provides a implementation of the bootstrapping approach to compute confidence intervals for evaluation in machine learning.

 ---